kasumaz/AdultOLgenesis/README.md

-# Dissecting the oligodendrocyte lineage heterogeneity: Framework for in-depth examination into disease states
+# Section 1 - Dissecting oligodendrocyte lineage heterogeneity: Framework for in-depth examination into disease states
 The SVZ has been recently described as heterogeneous germinal zone that contains NSCs that continuously gives rise to new neural cells life-long.
 This heterogeneous germinal zone has been identified from the labs of Raineteau, Berninger, Gotz, Parras, Butt, Richardson and others (Kessaris et al., 2006; Young et al., 2007; Brill et al., 2009; Winpenny et al., 2011; Nakatani et al., 2013; Ortega et al., 2013; Fiorelli et al., 2015; Azim et al., 2017; Zweifel et al., 2018), demonstrating that it consists of distinct SVZ microdomain that generates different neural lineages throughout life.
 For example, the NSCs from the dorsal wall (cells in red in Figure above) preferably differentiate into glutamatergic neurons or oligodendrocytes, whilst NSCs from more ventral regions gives rise interneurons.
 The functions of these newly generated cells are for plasticity purposes, maintenance and re-organization of neuronal networks.
 Subclasses of newborn neurons migrate long distance and invade the olfactory bulb.

 ![Fig 2](https://user-images.githubusercontent.com/31452870/79344589-5043cd80-7f30-11ea-9c77-95fbb7e201b9.jpg)